solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

     > This query won't retrieve any items since the transaction was rolled back.

 1. Click the **Execute Query** button in the query tab to run the query.
+You should see only an empty array.

 1. In the **Results** pane, observe the results of your query.